-On that day, she came dressed and ready to dance.
+Pilar Pascual, on that day, came dressed and ready to dance.
 Indeed, pose for us four times every Monday for four hours.
 As a ticket of appreciation, some students gave her posing drawings.

 The glow within came from another technique approach based on artificial light.
-Presently that adeptness gave new ideas for future techniques I use in landscapes.
+Presently that adeptness gave me new ideas for future techniques I use in landscapes.
 Everything goes hand in hand; learn anatomy, and you can paint any other object from life.

-“There is something about her subject and the painting.
-Years have passed, and it feels as if painted yesterday.”
+Moreover, there is something about her subject and the painting.
+Years have passed, and it feels as if it was painted yesterday.

-This drawing is a warm-up and would have been better to paint it.
+We sketched her as a warm-up before the painting, and it would have been better to keep the drawing.
 Sketches are the best reference for a third study painting in the future.

-Painted over masonite wood to achieve a smooth technique is the best.
-Hassel suggested it and gave me tips on how to gesso it.
-And sanding it with the finest sandpaper.
+Also, painting over masonite wood is suitable for achieving a smooth technique.
+My instructor at the art school suggested using it and gave me tips on how to gesso it—and sand it with the finest sandpaper.